The Grand Tour Madagascar special: When is it released? What is the challenge? All you need to know

 Confused about what's happening with The Grand Tour?
 We've got the latest news on the return for Jeremy Clarkson, James May and Richard Hammond.

-The Grand Tour returned before Christmas with a new special – The Grand Tour presents Seamen.
+The Grand Tour returned in Christmas 2019 with a new special – The Grand Tour presents Seamen.

 Swapping their cars for sea vehicles, Jeremy Clarkson, James May and Richard Hammond took to the water in Cambodia and Vietnam in arguably their most unusual and dangerous adventure ever.